topherjn/AIPE-capstone/README.md

 This repository contains a functional prototype of a Sales Assistant Agent powered by **Google Gemini 1.5 Flash**.
 The application helps sales representatives generate "one-pager" insights by scraping target company websites, analyzing competitors, and parsing product manuals.

-**[Live Demo Available Here](https://aipe-capstone.onrender.com/)**
+**[Live Demo Available Here](https://aipe-capstone.onrender.com/)** (It's on the fresh site Render so literally give it time to render.)

 ## 🚀 Key Features
 * **Automated Web Scraping:** Extracts text from target company and competitor URLs.